yuhongjie/code-guide/README.md

 # MOINTE CODE GUIDE
-Standards for flexible, durable, and sustainable HTML, CSS and Javascript.
+Standards for flexible, durable, and sustainable HTML, CSS and JavaScript.

 ### License